 A saturable reactor is essentially a large choke coil with enough reactance to dim an AC lighting load fully out.
 The lights are brought up by putting a DC control voltage through a second winding around the same core, thus "de-saturating" it and allowing current to flow to the lamps.
 The more DC flowing in the control circuit of the reactor, the brighter the lights.

-At the Radio City Music Hall the board was still huge but was designed to be in in a space in front of the orchestra pit so, for perhaps the first time, the operator could actually see the stage.
-At the Los Angeles the system was split with control either in the booth or backstage.
+The first electronic system in the country was the 1929 installation at the Lyric Opera House in Chicago by GE.
+The second was the Westinghouse installation at the Los Angeles.
+At the Radio City Music Hall in 1932 the board was still huge but was designed to be in in a space in front of the orchestra pit so the operator could actually see the full stage.
+At the Los Angeles, the system was split with control backstage for stagelights and either in the booth or backstage for the auditorium lighting.

 The control system: There were actually three tubes to supply the DC control voltage to each dimmer.
 An early amplifier stage and then the two thyratrons.
 These were all three-element tubes with the flow of current through the tube regulated by increasing or decreasing the voltage on the center element, the grid.